 Experts' guide to unusual wildlife

 You've heard of East Africa's Great Migration, India's tigers and Canada's bears.
-But the planet has many more wildlife wonders worth travelling for – from camouflaging cuttlefish to dancing red-crowned cranes.
+But the planet has many more wildlife wonders worth traveling for – from camouflaging cuttlefish to dancing red-crowned cranes.
 Why not make your next trip truly, uniquely, unusually wild?

 Unusual underwater experiences